GDX64/React-tailwind/README.md

 This app is deployed to heroku after a push to the master branch and the jest tests run by the github actions. the project can be accessed here https://super-contacts-app.herokuapp.com/

+## Building in development

+You can run `npm run dev` to a development build and `npm run test` to run all the unit tests. `npm run build` and `npm run start` are the commands used in production to launch the application.